cedvdb/phone_form_field/README.md

 - Totally cross platform, this is a dart only package / dependencies
 - Internationalization
-- Phone number validation
+- Phone number formatting, localized by region
-- Phone number formatting
+- Phone number validation (built-in validators included for main use cases)
 - Support autofill and copy paste
 - Extends Flutter's FormField
 - Uses dart phone_numbers_parser for parsing (same author)